shoutem/shoutem.github.io/docs/extensions/reference/_posts/1970-01-04-SettingsTypesInExtension.md

   - `title`: A shortcut's title
   - `settings`: A shortcut instance settings
   - `screens`: Array of screen objects, each containing:
-    - `type`: Type of screen that has alternative layouts (that's original screen's name)
+    - `type`: Type of screen that has layouts (that's original screen's name)
     - `name`: Name of the layout that will be shown
     - `settings`: Screen settings (shared among all layouts)